SIMBAChain/libsimba/docs/_sources/intro.md.txt

 These values can also be directly set an environment variables if you don't use a dot env file.

+When making requests, a Login object can be passed in containing a client ID and secret.
+If this is not passed into the methods, a default Login object is created using the environment variables `SIMBA_AUTH_CLIENT_SECRET` and `SIMBA_AUTH_CLIENT_ID` described above.
+Alternatively, if a `headers` dict is passed in and this contains an `Authoroization` key, this is assumed to be a valid bearer token and is used instead of loggin in.

 ### Logging

 To configure logging, set the `SIMBA_LOG_CONFIG` environment variable pointing to a logging file.